Science Education, EdD | Science Education | Mathematics Science and TechnologySkip to content Skip to main navigation

 Doctor of Education

 The Program offers curricula leading to the degree of Doctor of Education (Ed.D.).
 This program is intended to prepare students for leadership in science education.
+Most students entering this program are classroom teachers.
 This program is designed to prepare professional science educators who are (1) educated both broadly and deeply in science subject matter, (2) competent in methods of scholarly analysis, and (3) have a deep understanding of education and science education.
 Students should also consult the Requirements for the Degree of Doctor of Education bulletin, available from the Office of Doctoral Studies, for College-wide Ed.D. requirements.

 The student, in consultation with an advisor, plans a program of study consistent with the student’s prior education and oriented toward professional goals.
 This program plan is approved by the advisor and then submitted to the Office of Doctoral Studies.
 In planning a program of study, the student would be wise to pay particular attention to the time when the certification exam is taken.
 Students are required to complete a minimum of 20 points after taking the certification examination for the first time, including points taken during the term in which that examination was taken.

 The certification examination is ordinarily taken no later than the term in which the student completes 65-75 percent of coursework.
 A special certification examination is designed for each candidate.
 The certification exam generally takes place in the student’s third year of full-time study.
 Please refer to the Office of Doctoral Studies bulletin and the departmental advisor for details.